• Fall

 Can I Substitute Sweetened Condensed Milk With Evaporated Milk?

 If you made this recipe, please leave a comment and star rating below.
 I love hearing from you!
+Also, please tag me on Instagram and check out my Pinterest for even more recipe ideas.

-Also, please share a photo of your creation with me on either Facebook, Instagram, or Pinterest.
 It brings me so much joy to see you make my recipes. 🙂

-More Fudge Recipes To Try:
+More Fudge Recipes

-• Chocolate Peanut Butter Fudge
+• Chocolate Peanut Butter Swirl Fudge

-• Strawberry Fudge
+• Easy Strawberry Fudge Recipe

 Pumpkin Spice Fudge

-Karissa Parrish (Ginger Snap)
+Karissa Parrish

-This Pumpkin Spice Fudge is soft, smooth, and made with real pumpkin.
+This pumpkin spice fudge is soft, smooth, and made with real pumpkin.
 Not only is this recipe beyond easy to make (just 7 ingredients!), but it also makes for an amazing holiday dessert.

 Print Recipe Pin Recipe

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Total Time 4 hrs 10 mins
+Total Time 4 hours hrs 10 minutes mins

 Course Dessert